View Katie Stapleton's Obituary on DenverPost.com and share memories

 Her surviving family are her children Benjamin Stapleton III, Craig Roberts Stapleton, and Katharine Hall Stapleton, her six grandchildren and ten great-grandchildren.

+She was laid to rest at a private service at Christ Church on University Boulevard on Wednesday, October 30th, 2019.

-In lieu of flowers the family requests donations be made to the Denver Botanic Gardens, the Garland County Day School or the Freedom of the Press Foundation.
+In lieu of flowers the family requests donations be made to the Denver Botanic Gardens, the Graland Country Day School or the Freedom of the Press Foundation.